Freddy Fryar: Career summary

 Born in Chattanooga, Tennessee, Fryar made his first start in NASCAR Grand National (now Cup Series) competition in 1956.

 Known as "The Beaumont Flyer", Fryar participated in 772 laps of racing; equivalent to 1371.1 mi of racing.
 His average start position was 27th, while his average finish position was 21st.
 Fryar's total career earnings were $5,310 ($ when adjusted for inflation).

 He was also a regular participant of the Snowball Derby, winning the event in 1979 and 1981.
 During the 1980s, Fryar was seen frequently racing at various races taking place at the Mobile International Speedway in Irvington, Alabama.
 Fryar's sponsor was Buster Davis throughout his career.
 Most of Fryar's races were during the 1970s (three races) as opposed to the 1960s (one race) and the 1950s (two races).
 Freddy also raced cars owned and sponsored by A. J. Fasulo, who owned a body shop in Beaumont, Texas, from the early 1970s for almost 15 years.
 He raced at Houston's Meyer Speedway, 5 Flags Speedway in Pensacola, Florida, and other places all over the United States.
 He was named NASCAR's Most Popular Driver in 1968.

 A winner of 826 races, Fryar worked as a driving instructor at the Richard Petty Driving Experience following his retirement; he was inducted in to the Alabama Auto Racing Pioneers Hall of Fame in 2012, and the Ozarks Auto Racing Hall of Fame in 2013.

-Fryar died Wednesday, April 29, 2020, due to complications from leukemia.
+Fryar died on April 29, 2020, due to complications from leukemia, at the age of 85.